sfc-gh-mbaron/mb_demos/RDF_to_Snowflake_Demo/README.md

 export SNOWSQL_WAREHOUSE=<your-warehouse>
 ```

+**🔐 For MFA Users**: If you have MFA enabled, see the [MFA Caching Guide](MFA_CACHING_GUIDE.md) to enable token caching and reduce authentication prompts during demo execution.

 ### Step 3: Set Up Snowflake Environment

 Run the setup script to create the necessary database, schema, and supporting objects: